estebansolo/python30/docs/20_context_managers.md

 file.close()
 ```

-As you can see when using this resource we must release it, for this case it is simply to close the file.
+This resource must be released after used, in this case it is simply to close the file.
 However this process of opening and closing files is not the best and for some reason we could forget to add it.

-When we use a context manager, we use the keyword `with`, the previous example would look like this:
+When using context managers, we use the keyword `with`, the previous example would look like this:

 ```python
 with open('path/to/the/file') as file:
     content = file.read()
 ```

-It starts by opening a file for processing, reads its contents and just before leaving this block, closes it.
+It starts by opening a file for processing, read the content, and close it before leaving this block.

 ## Implementation